 |Longmont Average (annual)||Colorado Average||National Average|

 The difference in auto insurance rates from company to company can be dramatic.
 In Longmont, GEICO offers the cheapest rates for the average insurance customer.
 See below the best options for affordable auto insurance in Longmont.
-Don't forget to get car insurance quotes based on your driving profile.
+Don't forget to get free car insurance quotes based on your driving profile.